-- Arthritis progression.
+- Arthritis progression (getting worse).

-- Persistent swelling.
+- Long-term swelling.

 Can I prevent hallux rigidus?

-- Exercise to keep the joint mobile.
+- Exercise to keep your big toe joint mobile.

 Outlook / Prognosis

-What’s the outlook for people with hallux rigidus?
+What’s the outlook for hallux rigidus?

-What else should I ask my healthcare provider?
+What questions should I ask my provider?

 - What type of shoes should I wear?